D'Angelo: 2014–2020: Black Messiah and "Unshaken"

 D'Angelo supported Black Messiah with a tour called The Second Coming.
-His band, once called "The Testimony" and later renamed "The Vanguard", included drummer Chris Dave, bassist Pino Palladino, guitarists Jesse Johnson (the Time) and Isaiah Sharkey, vocalists Kendra Foster (sometimes replaced by Joi Gilliam), Jermaine Holmes and Charles "Redd" Middleton, keyboardist Cleo "Pookie" Sample, jazz trumpeter Keyon Harrold, saxophonist Kenneth Whalum manning the horn section, and D'Angelo as the lead vocalist, playing the electric grand piano, electric guitar, and even the band's conductor at certain moments.
-D'Angelo and the Vanguard's Second Coming Tour commenced in New York on February 7, 2015, and concluded in Austin on November 6, 2015, with a total of 57 shows in Europe, Asia and North America.
+His band, once called "The Testimony" and later renamed "The Vanguard", included drummer Chris Dave, bassist Pino Palladino, guitarists Jesse Johnson (the Time) and Isaiah Sharkey, vocalists Kendra Foster (sometimes replaced by Joi Gilliam), Jermaine Holmes and Charles "Redd" Middleton, keyboardist Cleo "Pookie" Sample, jazz trumpeter Keyon Harrold, saxophonist Kenneth Whalum manning the horn section, and D'Angelo as the lead vocalist, playing electric grand piano, electric guitar, and even being the band's conductor at certain moments.
+D'Angelo and the Vanguard's Second Coming Tour commenced in New York City on February 7, 2015, and concluded in Austin, Texas on November 6, 2015, with a total of 57 shows in Europe, Asia and North America.
 At the 58th Annual Grammy Awards, Black Messiah won Best R&B Album while "Really Love" won Best R&B Song and was nominated for Record of the Year.

 In June 2015, D'Angelo confirmed to Rolling Stone that he was working on more material for a new album, calling it "a companion piece" to Black Messiah.
 D'Angelo performed Prince's "Sometimes It Snows in April" on The Tonight Show Starring Jimmy Fallon in April 2016 accompanied by Maya Rudolph and Gretchen Lieberum as a tribute to the musician, appearing 'overcome with emotion' at the passing of a major influence.
 D'Angelo contributed to the soundtrack for the 2018 video game Red Dead Redemption 2.
 He sang on the song "Unshaken" which was produced by Daniel Lanois.
 He had previously served as a playtester for the game itself due to his love for the series.
 The game's music team eventually invited him to perform on a song, which was finished in a week.
 "Unshaken" was later released as a digital single on January 4, 2019.